Reviews You Can Rely On

 Ease of Use

-User-friendliness is the last metric we test for, and it has a 15% weighting in the overall scores.
-Initial setup, including unboxing, calibrating, and getting a scanner to communicate to its associated software, can either be a simple and straightforward task or one so frustrating that it makes even the slickest model not worth buying.
-Additionally, small touches like how easy it is to load and unload paper and a clean user interface can make a model feel user-friendly or like it's been sent to turn your office chores into a never-ending purgatory.
-We connected each of our models with multiple different devices.
-We spent hours scanning various documents, receipts, ID cards, and more to uncover all the minor annoyances that might leave you wishing you'd bought a different model.
+I gave a 20% weighting in the overall scores to our Ease of Use tests, as most users regard scanning as a mostly straightforward task.
+All but the most dedicated photo editors will simply wish for a scanner that you can plug and play.
+Initial setup (including unboxing, calibrating, and getting a scanner to communicate with its associated software) can either be a simple and straightforward task or one so frustrating that it makes even the slickest model not worth buying.
+Small touches like how easy it is to load and unload paper and a clean user interface can make a model feel user-friendly or like it's been sent to turn your office chores into a never-ending purgatory.

 Scanning receipts with the Canon ImageFORMULA is easy due to its intuitive design that's built for all kinds of paper materials.